 Digging post holes in solid rock is a hard chore no one wants to do.
 Have you ever really wanted to install a fence along your property only to find there is solid rock right in your way?

 Right where you want to put the fence posts?
 You might be surprised at our recommendation for drilling post holes in solid rock.

 Digging Post Holes in Solid Rock

 There are many pieces of advice for drilling post holes in solid rock.
-First off is that the best post hole auger will NOT be able to dig post holes in solid rock.
-So ditch that idea.
+Can a post hole digger go through rock?
+Sorry to say, but even the best post hole auger won’t be able to dig post holes in solid rock.
+Ditch that idea.

 The easiest ways are to think outside the box.